gikonekos/PLAY3-Archive/README.md

 # PLAY3 Archive

 Reconstruction and historical archive of **PLAY3**,
-a three-voice buzzer music driver for the **SHARP PC-E500 pocket computer**.
+a three-voice buzzer music driver for the **SHARP PC-E500 pocket computer series**.

-PLAY3 generates **three-voice polyphonic music from a single 1-bit internal buzzer** using software mixing.
+PLAY3 produces **three-voice polyphonic music from a single 1-bit internal buzzer** using software mixing.

 The original program was published in: